Welcome to Palawan!

 · Motorbike to Cabu Beach and Maquinit Hot Springs near town

-· Workout at the local weights gym or learn Muay Thai
+· Workout at the local weights gym or learn Muay Thai with a coach

 Limited internet access